 Black History Month is as much about celebrating today’s trailblazers as it is about honoring the leaders of the past.
 In few places can this be seen so radically as in the culinary world.
-Building on the rich traditions of the past, there are several African-American chefs right here in the Garden State who are breaking new ground and forging exciting new pathways in fine cuisine.
+Building on the rich traditions of the past, there are several African-American chefs right here in NJ; all of them are breaking new ground and forging exciting new pathways in fine cuisine.

 Let’s meet a few of them.

 “Make things happen,” is the mantra of Willingboro native, award-winning chef and entrepreneur Kevin Sbraga.
 The phrase can also be used to describe Sbraga’s stellar career.

 Sbraga was the season 7 winner of Bravo’s Top Chef, and received the award for “Best Meat Presentation” in the 2008 Bocuse d’Or USA culinary competition (the Bocuse d’Or is the culinary world’s version of the Olympics, where chefs from across the country and around the world compete).

 In the span of just a few years, Chef Kevin has garnered international fame with his unique expression of southern comfort food and global cooking, and opened not one, but three critically acclaimed restaurants: Sbraga, The Fat Ham, and Sbraga & Company.
 Sbraga, which was hailed by Esquire magazine as a “Best New Restaurant” shortly after it opened in Philadelphia, focuses on modern American cuisine, while The Fat Ham, also in Philadelphia, offers a “pork-centric” take on southern country cooking.
 Sbraga & Company, which opened in late 2015, is located in Jacksonville, Florida.
 Its menu offers a twist on the food of northern Florida, focusing on grilled meats and seafood.